MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOTenantLogLastAvailableTimeInUtc.md

 ## DESCRIPTION
 This cmdlet retrieves the time in Coordinated Universal Time (UTC) when the logs were last collected.
-After you know the time, you can use the Get-SPOTenantLogEntry cmdlet to retrieve the logs.
+After you know the time, you can use the `Get-SPOTenantLogEntry` cmdlet to retrieve the logs.

 You must be a SharePoint Online global administrator to run the cmdlet.

 For permissions and the most current information about Windows PowerShell for SharePoint Online, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251832 (http://go.microsoft.com/fwlink/p/?LinkId=251832).

 ## EXAMPLES

-###   ------------ Example 1 --------------------
+### -----------------------EXAMPLE 1-----------------------------
 ```
-{example code}
+Get-SPOTenantLogLastAvailableTimeInUtc
 ```

-{example description}
+This example returns the time in UTC when the SharePoint Online organization logs were most recently collected.

 ## PARAMETERS